JetBrains/kotlin-web-site/docs/topics/jvm/jvm-spring-boot-using-crudrepository.md

        </def>
     </deflist>

 4. Update the messages table definition to generate the ids for the inserted objects.
-Since `id` is a string, you can use the `RANDON_UUID()` function to generate the id value by default:
+Since `id` is a string, you can use the `RANDOM_UUID()` function to generate the id value by default:

     ```sql
     CREATE TABLE IF NOT EXISTS messages (